Custom Paper Writing

 Decision-making is a leadership-defining characteristic viewed in different perspectives.
 In the cognitive perspective, the process is continuous (McLucas, 2010).
 There is an interaction with the surrounding environment.
-In the psychological perspective, the process is in the context of an individual preference, needs, and values, while in normative perspective, an individual’s decision is on the logic of the process and the invariant option it leads one (Kaner et al., 2011).
+In the psychological perspective, the process is in the context of an individual preference, needs, and values.
+In the normative perspective, an individual’s decision is based on the logic of the process and the invariant option it leads one (Kaner et al., 2011).
 One has to know the difference between an opinion and a decision.
 Therefore, it is important to make a decision that one should and leave the rest.
 Another essential point to note is that leaders have to make decisions from several options and alternatives, which do not have to be ideal in solving the existing problem or circumstance (McLucas, 2010).

 Timely decisions are good.
 They come in handy when required.
 Writing down all options and checking their workability is vital because it forms a guide to decision-making (Mullen & Roth, 2009).
-They assist in evaluating facts and fictions.
+They assist in evaluating facts and fiction.
 In addition, avoid bias and choosing options given by friends.
 Evaluating all the options can help one focus on the scope.
 Making an independent decision as one moves along is more practical and efficient than postponing the whole thing.
-The core of decision making is objectivity.
+The core of decision-making is objectivity.
 Moreover, involving other individuals feasibly helps in seeing issues clearly.
 It also motivates them and brings up an atmosphere of commitment and cooperation (Rai & Bhushan, 2004).

 Gruinig, R., Grunig jr, R., & Kuhn, R. (2009).
 Successful decision-making: A systematic approach to complex problems.
 Seatle, WA: Springer.